 With more and more people searching for detergent-free alternatives, we developed New Wash.
 Oil-based cleansing can promote healthy hair by providing moisture to the cuticles.
 The perfect degree of cleansing – at the ideal pH – is performed by a unique compound based on Aloe Vera juice and a blend of essential oils that prevent an itchy scalp, reduce frizz, boost shine, and provide anti-inflammatory properties to help prevent or improve skin conditions, including psoriasis and seborrheic dermatitis.

 How often should you wash your hair using these methods?
 Just as if you were using a normal product, you never want to wash your hair too frequently.
 It is also important to be aware of your hair type and know if the products you use to wash hair will strip your hair of its natural moisture.
-We hope your search for an alternative ends here, and we wish your hair many happy, suds-fee days ahead.
+We hope your search for a shampoo replacement ends here, and we wish your hair many happy, suds-fee days ahead.